snac-cooperative/snac_eac_cpf_utils/readme.md

 Overview for large input files
 ------------------------------

+This section applies to larger data sets.
+Please skip this section if it does not apply to you.

-If you have a large number of input MARC records, probably more than 100,000, then your computer may run out of memory during the xsl transformation when Saxon is running oclc_marc2cpf.xsl.
+If you have a large number of input MARC21/slim XML records, probably more than 100,000, then your computer may run out of memory during the xsl transformation when Saxon is running oclc_marc2cpf.xsl.
 In this case, you can use exec_record.pl to "chunk" the data into smaller runs avoiding the memory problems.
 The use of chunking applies to both generating CPF records, and to generating your list of agency codes.